olgeorge/react-electron-webrtc-phaser/README.md

 - Built with [Electron](http://electron.atom.io/) to package JS into a standalone app on Mac/Windows/Linux
 - [React](https://facebook.github.io/react/), [Redux](https://github.com/reactjs/redux) and [React Router](https://github.com/reactjs/react-router) are used for the UI
 - [Phaser.io](https://phaser.io/) is used as the HTML5 WebGL game engine
-- Uses [WebRTC](https://webrtc.org/) as the p2p communication channel
+- Uses [WebRTC](https://webrtc.org/) via [simple-peer](https://github.com/feross/simple-peer) as the p2p communication channel
 - Uses [reconnecting-websocket](https://github.com/joewalnes/reconnecting-websocket) with a [wsninja](https://wsninja.io/) free server for signalling
 - In a real world game [socket.io](https://socket.io/) should be used instead
 - Is serverless in the sense that it uses a free WebSocket server for discovery and free public STUN servers for signalling.
 For a production game you will of course have to use paid ones =)
+- Game art of the archer is [taken from here](https://opengameart.org/content/archer-static-64x64) and white walker [from here](https://jesse-m.itch.io/skeleton-pack)

 ### Game Features